The esophagus-specific proteome

 Proteins specifically expressed in esophageal muscle

-Among the genes that show enrichment in the esophagus but does not show protein expression in the epithelial cells are two muscle-specific genes: MYH8, and NKX6-1.
-Whereas MYH8 is a well known muscle-specific gene that is group-enriched together with skeletal muscle, the transcription factor NKX6-1 appears to be specifically expressed only by muscles in the esophagus and is previously not described in this tissue.
+Among the genes that show enrichment in the esophagus but do not show protein expression in the epithelial cells are two muscle-specific genes: MYH8, and NKX6-1.
+Whereas MYH8 is a well-known muscle-specific gene that is group enriched in esophagus and skeletal muscle, the transcription factor NKX6-1 appears to be specifically expressed in muscles in the esophagus and is previously not described in this tissue.

 Genes shared between esophagus and other tissues

-There are 110 group-enriched genes expressed in the esophagus.
+There are 102 group enriched genes expressed in the esophagus.
 Group enriched genes are defined as genes showing a 5-fold higher average level of mRNA expression in a group of 2-7 tissues, including esophagus, compared to all other tissues.

 In order to illustrate the relation of esophagus tissue to other tissue types, a network plot was generated, displaying the number of commonly expressed genes between different tissue types.